JaguarFD/we-guide/docs/02-basics/04-projects.md

 sidebar_position: 1
 ---

+import Title from '@site/src/components/TitleComponent';

 # Project Overview

-Whenever you upload data to Wild Eyes, it will be associated with a project.
+Whenever you upload data to <Title/>, it will be associated with a project.
 A project consists of one or more camera deployments that share a specific objective and methodology.
 In Wild Eyes, the project dashboard allows you to manage, edit, and review metadata related to deployments, and images.

 ## Navigating the project dashboard